 I’m not a very limber person.
 I can’t see what happens on my back on a daily basis.
 It rarely sees the sun, and I’m often surprised that I have a tattoo back there, and it’s been there for about 13 years.
 So when my spouse told me a few months ago that I should have this spot on my back looked at, I made her take a picture of it with my phone so I could see it.
-That picture on the left is one taken by her in April of this year.
+That picture on the left is one taken by her in April of 2015.

 I work in the health field and am familiar with a lot of aspects of human health and performance, but I’m no expert on moles.
 Like most people 15 years into the 21st century, the first thing I did was a Google image search.
 I thought that, yeah, the mole was a little weird, but it was probably nothing.
 Nonetheless, I went ahead and made an appointment with a dermatologist.